JoseGonzalez321/megaman-robot-masters/README.md

 # Robot Masters API for Megaman/Rockman series
 Because robot masters rock!
-A super simple Node server to give you that list.
+A super simple Node server listing robot masters from the Megaman/Rockman series.

 The `Access-Control-Allow-Origin` header is set to `*` so that you can make requests from any domain.